rust-lang/book/nostarch/chapter03.md

 }
 ```

-This gets rid of a lot of nesting that would be necessary if we used `loop`,
+This construct eliminates a lot of nesting that would be necessary if you used
-`if`, `else`, and `break`, and it's more clear.
-While a condition holds, run
+`loop`, `if`, `else`, and `break`, and it’s clearer.
+While a condition holds
-this code; otherwise, exit the loop.
+true, the code runs; otherwise, it exits the loop.

-#### Looping Through a Collection with `for`
+#### Looping Through a Collection with for

-We could use this `while` construct to loop over the elements of a collection,
+You could use the `while` construct to loop over the elements of a collection,
-like an array.
+such as an array.
 For example:

 Filename: src/main.rs